Articles of clothing, shirt, pants, dress, socks, comfortable clothing

 By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

-Online shopping, while convenient, may lack the ability to try things on, feel the material, and look at them up close.
-Some online adaptive clothing stores also cater more to seniors than young adults, limiting choices.
+Online shopping is convenient.
+But it lacks the ability to try things on, feel the material, and look at clothes up close.
+Some online adaptive clothing stores also cater more to seniors than young adults.
+That limits choices.

 Despite the difficulties, the SMA community has developed different strategies for finding clothing.